Lady Jeanne Campbell: Early life

 Campbell was the daughter of Ian Douglas Campbell, 11th Duke of Argyll (1903–1973) and his first wife, the Hon.
 Janet Gladys Aitken (1908–1988), whose own father was Max Aitken, 1st Baron Beaverbrook.
 After their divorce in 1934, her father remarried three times, including to Margaret, Duchess of Argyll.
 Her father inherited the dukedom from his first cousin once removed, Niall Diarmid Campbell, 10th Duke of Argyll upon his death in 1949.
 Her mother remarried to the Hon.
 Drogo Montagu (1908–1940), the second son of George Montagu, 9th Earl of Sandwich, who died during World War II.

 Through her mother, she was a granddaughter of the Canadian-born press baron Lord Beaverbrook, who was the owner of the Evening Standard.
 Through her father, she was the great-niece of Queen Victoria's daughter Louise, who married John Campbell, 9th Duke of Argyll, the fourth Governor General of Canada.

 Career

 In the 1950s and 1960s, Campbell went to New York City, where she became a foreign correspondent for the Evening Standard, which was owned by her grandfather, Lord Beaverbrook.
 She covered John F. Kennedy's funeral in 1963, writing that Jackie "Kennedy has given the American people the one thing they have always lacked: majesty."

 In January 1974, her half-brother, Ian Campbell, 12th Duke of Argyll, set up the Clan Campbell Society of the United States in New York City.
 She was appointed by him to serve as the Society's High Commissioner, which, essentially, was the personal representative of the head of the Campbell Clan in the United States.

-Campbell, a friend of Tennessee Williams, was interested in acting, joined The Old Vic, and starred in La Mama, a play which was held at a downtown avant-garde theater.
+Campbell, a friend of Tennessee Williams, was interested in acting, joined The Old Vic, and contributed to a production of "Gravediggers of 1971" at La MaMa, an Off-Off Broadway theater.